fsharp/fsharp.org/games/index.md

 [this interview](http://www.dotnetrocks.com/default.aspx?ShowNum=846).

-###MonoGame
-[MonoGame][1] is an Open Source implementation of the Microsoft XNA 4 Framework.
+* [MonoGame][1] is an Open Source implementation of the Microsoft XNA 4 Framework.
 The goal of the project is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux, Windows 8 Metro, and PlayStation Mobile.

   There is a [MonoDevelop][7] Mac template by Dave Thomas *(@7sharp9)*.
 You can find the details of this in the following blog
   post: [Running MonoGame with F# on the Mac][3]

-###Microsoft XNA
-[Microsoft XNA][2] is a set of tools with a managed runtime environment provided by Microsoft that facilitates video game development and management.
+* [Microsoft XNA][2] is a set of tools with a managed runtime environment provided by Microsoft that facilitates video game development and management.
 XNA attempts to free game developers from writing *repetitive boilerplate code* and to bring different aspects of game production into a single system.

 - - -